HsinLing-Chang/Real-time-chat-room/readme.md

 ## Introduction

-The real-time chat room uses Socket.IO to establish a real-time communication channel between the client and server.
+The real-time chat room runs on an Express.js server and uses Socket.IO to establish a real-time communication channel between the client and server.
 By chosing Socket.IO, the application is able to handle multiple users in real-time.
 In the future, there are plans to add additional features such as private chat rooms, user authentication, and more customization options to enhance the user experience.

 ## Features